Quantitative Principles in Compensation Management

 Experience a new way to learn!
 With 24/7 online access, Blended Learningprovides you with the flexibility and convenience of e-learning AND interaction with colleagues and subject matter experts as you'd experience in a traditional classroom.
 How much study time should I plan for?

 Schedule your exam through Pearson VUE.
 Exam expires 120-days from first day of class.
-Access to the e-learning product lasts for the specified amount of time (30, 60 or 120 days).
-Your e-learning product begins the day you purchase it, not the day you start it.
+Access to the e-learning product lasts for 60 days and begins the day you purchase it, not the day you start it.
 Be sure to print any class materials prior to product expiration, as your access will not be available after that date.

 Self-study Course materials with exam option.
 No instructor or subject matter expert.